Internal Control Overview

 A. What is internal control?

-• Operations: Effectiveness and efficiency of operations and safeguarding of assets;
+• Operations: Relating to the effective and efficient use of UTSA resources and safeguarding of UTSA assets;

-• Reporting: Includes but is not limited to reliability, timeliness and transparency of external and internal financial and non-financial reporting; and
+• Reporting: Including but not limited to reliability, timeliness and transparency of external and internal financial and non-financial reporting; and

 • Compliance with applicable laws, regulations and standards.